 If you want a long-term income or dividend stock, look for equity with a low Beta.
 Income investors seek shares with a low Beta because they are theoretically steady and reliable.

-On the other hand, you should seek high betas if you are looking for stocks to shorten or bet against.
+On the other hand, you should seek high betas if you are looking for stocks to short or bet against.
 Big-time investors like Steve Eisman make money by identifying lousy stocks and betting against them.